boyanghu/administrationstuff/README.txt

 			- works within 5 km
 			- shows warning when no locations are within 5km

 	- As a citizen I want to find the nearest water fountain to any location to get water
 		- input any location in Vancouver
 		- shows the nearest water fountain
 		- plots route to water fountain from input location
+		- Tests:
+			- test standard case (within Vancouver)
+			- test false case (outside Vancouver)

 	- As a citizen I want to find the nearest bike route to bike on
+		- input any location in Vancouver
+		- shows the nearest bike route
+		- plots route to bike route from input location
+		- Tests:
+			- test standard case (within Vancouver)
+			- test false case (outside Vancouver)

+		-
 	- As a Facebook user I would like to share, like, and comment on my experiances at certain Vancouver waterfountains
 	- As a programer, I want to be able to patch any new information at will to insure the best possible user experiance.